krufab/docker-redis-sentinel-node-js/README.md

 The Redis servers running in Docker need to be bound to external ports so that the application can connect to them.
 However, the servers will communicate their internal IP addresses, which are normally unreachable by an external application.

-Therefore, information about the correspondence between internal and external address ahs to be provided to the Redis connection, so that the addresses will be transparently translated.
+Therefore, information about the correspondence between internal and external address has to be provided to the Redis connection, so that the addresses will be transparently translated.

 In order to do so, these steps have to be followed: